 Differentiate Between Cell Wall And Cell Membrane

 Imagine a bustling city.
 Buildings stand tall and strong, thanks to their sturdy walls.
 But what keeps the city alive and functioning?
-The answer lies in the intricate network of roads, power lines, and communication systems that allow essential resources and information to flow in and out.
+Even so, the answer lies in the involved network of roads, power lines, and communication systems that allow essential resources and information to flow in and out.
 Similarly, every cell, the fundamental unit of life, relies on two crucial structures: the cell wall and the cell membrane.

 While both structures play vital roles in protecting and maintaining the cell, they differ significantly in their composition, function, and occurrence.
 Understanding the distinctions between the cell wall and the cell membrane is crucial for grasping the complexity and functionality of cells, whether they are found in bacteria, plants, or animals.
 This knowledge unlocks deeper insights into cellular processes, disease mechanisms, and the very nature of life itself.